commonhaus/foundation/bylaws/3-cf-council.md

 ## Electronic Participation and Decision-Making

-**Decision Making Outside Meetings:** The CFC can make decisions without physical meetings provided all Councilors give written consent.
+**Decision Making Outside Meetings:** The CFC can make decisions in lieu of meetings provided all Councilors give written consent.
 The CFC considers authenticated digital actions, such as comments and reactions on GitHub, as valid forms of written consent, equivalent to formal written agreements.
 Each decision made in this manner must be documented and ratified by all Councilors to ensure legal compliance and maintain transparency[^1].

 Relevant Florida Statute(s):

 - [617.0821](https://www.flsenate.gov/Laws/Statutes/2020/0617.0821) Action by directors without a meeting.

 [^1]: As an example, a GitHub Discussion for on a specific topic would require a reaction (per our [decision-making process][consensus]) from all Councilors to allow a decision to be made outside of a meeting.
 The final decisions and actions taken should be summarized in the Discussion.

 ## Voting